ibm-cloud-docs/databases-for-elasticsearch/howto-file-uploads.md

 ## Basic Process

 1. You base64 encode the file on client side.
-2. The base64 strings are stored as documents in an index with a common name in your Elasticsearch deployment.
+2. The base64 strings are stored as documents in an index named `ibm_file_sync` in your Elasticsearch deployment.
 3. You trigger a file sync from the {{site.data.keyword.databases-for}} API.
-4. All nodes in your Elasticsearch cluster download the file contents from the index, decode the base64, and restore the files on their disks.
+4. All nodes in your Elasticsearch cluster download the file contents from the index, decode the base64, and restore the files on the deployment's disk in the `/data/ibm_file_sync/current` directory.
-5. At regular intervals, and restarts, the files get resynced to assure they are present on all nodes.
+5. At regular intervals, and on restarts, the files get resynced to assure they are present on all nodes.
-6. Files that are on disk but not in the index, get deleted.
+6. Files that are on disk but not in the index get deleted.
 You can delete files from disk by removing them from the index.

 The index in Elasticsearch is `ibm_file_sync`.